 5 Employee Training Tips for Proven and Scalable Results

-Nikos Andriotis.
-Nikos has two decades of professional experience in education, IT and eLearning.
-He holds a degree in Informatics and his writing has been featured in dozens of tech industry publications.
-Currently, he shares tips and insights about online training and other business-related topics for TalentLMS.
+Nikos Andriotis has two decades of professional experience in education, IT, and eLearning.
+He holds a degree in Informatics, and his writing has been featured in dozens of tech industry publications.
+He shares tips and insights about online training and other business-related topics for TalentLMS.

 Do you think you’re doing a good job with your employee training?

-So, if you’re up for it, here are five organizing tips to improve your training process for sure-fire results.
+Here are five organizing tips to improve your employee training process and get proven, scalable results.

 Engagement is the key

 One of the keys to organizing training programs that work is being able to find and address your learners’ needs.
-Analyzing performance metrics can give you a rough idea of what those needs are currently.
+Performance metrics give you a rough idea of what those needs are.
+They can show where people struggle, where completion drops, and which skills need more support.

-To make sure you’re keeping employees engaged throughout the training process, rely on a structure rather than memory.
-Below is a checklist you can use for sales training — feel free to adapt it for other departments in your organization, or make your own from scratch in Process Street:
+To keep employees engaged throughout the training process, rely on a structure rather than memory.
+Below is a checklist you can use for sales training.
+Adapt it for other departments, or build your own workflow in Process Street:

 Don’t forget to follow up